OzuYatamutsu/flask-id3-file-store/README.md

  * All queries are done through a RESTful web interface (as detailed below).
  * Metadata is served in JSON format.

+# Configuration
+See `config.json` for server/database configuration variables.

+# Installation
+Run `install.sh`.
+This requires root system and database credentials (if `mysql-server` is already installed).

 # API
 ## `GET` to `/ls`
 **Parameters**: _None._